starkfell/100DaysOfIaC/articles/day.79.AZDO-Teams-Integrate-Pt2.md

 **Figure 1**.
 Manage Apps link in Teams

-and then selecting apps, I added another Tab with a view of this dashboard of my work in a particular project within Azure Devops.
+ I added another Tab with a view of this dashboard of my work in a particular project within Azure Devops.

 ![009](../images/day79/009.png)

 **Figure 2**.
 Azure DevOps Project Dashboard (Teams tab)

-I'll select Azure DevOps from the list of apps added to Teams, which includes App DevOps, I added yesterday in Day 78.
+I'll then select Azure DevOps from the list of apps added to Teams, which includes App DevOps, I added yesterday in Day 78.

 ![002](../images/day79/002.png)

 **Figure 3**.
 Select organization in Azure DevOps

-Using the ellipsis again, I'll add a new Azure DevOps component - Azure Pipelines!
+Clicking on the app, I'll add a new Azure DevOps component - Azure Pipelines!

 ![003](../images/day79/003.png)

 **Figure 4**.
 App selection dialog

 You'll get a splash screen with a description of some of Azure Pipelines features available in Teams.
-I'll show you how to get the detailed info from the Teams chat interface near the end of this installment.
+(I'll show you how to get the detailed info from the Teams chat interface near the end of this installment)

 ![004](../images/day79/004.png)